(Amazon UK link) |

 But eventually I requested 'The Apothecary's Daughter' for review, and am very glad that I did.
 This is a wonderful debut novel.
-The writing is excellent, with just enough detail to paint a vivid picture of the tragic, often ghastly scenarios of plague-ridden London - the red crosses on the doors, the carts for those who had succumbe - and yet the author manages to avoid gratuitous gore.
+The writing is excellent, with just enough detail to paint a vivid picture of the tragic, often ghastly scenarios of plague-ridden London - the red crosses on the doors, the carts for those who had succumbed - and yet the author manages to avoid gratuitous gore.

-Susannah is the daughter of an apothecary in an age when women did not generally work outside the home; her life changes when her widowed father decides to marry again.
+Susannah is the daughter of an apothecary in an age when women did not generally work outside the home.
+Her life changes when her widowed father decides to marry again.
 There's a gentle love story underlying the whole of the book, with jealousies, betrayals and suspicions, but there's a whole lot more too.
 Primarily - and obviously - is the background of 17th century London in the grip of plague.
 It was very well done and brought the time alive to me in a way that school history lessons could never do.
 But in addition, I began to understand the real dangers of childbirth in that era, and the problems of unscrupulous medics.

 More of a shock to me was to learn first-hand (or so it seemed) about how African slaves were encouraged in this era, often treated appallingly.
 While some of those abusing them were clearly wicked, there was a great deal of ignorance too, if the background to this story is to be believed.